saifalomari99/FPGA_Projects/SystemVerilog_FPGA_Projects/4- ROM-based-temperature-conversion/README.md

 # ROM-based-temperature-conversion

-In this project, I constructed a circuit that uses the on-board DRAM to act like ROM.
+In this project, I constructed a circuit that uses the on-board BRAM to act like ROM.

 Our Design: